hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 > _**NOTE:** Our reads are only 36 bp, so technically we should use Bowtie1.
 However, since it is rare that you will have sequencing reads with less than 50 bp, we will show you how to perform alignment using Bowtie2._

-To perform peak calling for ChIP-Seq analysis, we need our alignment files to contain only **uniquely mapping reads** (no multi-mappers or duplicate reads) in order to increase confidence in site discovery and improve reproducibility.
-Since there is no parameter in Bowtie2 to keep only uniquely mapping reads, we will need to perform the following steps to generate alignment files containing only the uniquely mapping reads:

-1. Create a bowtie2 index
-2. Align reads with bowtie2 and output a SAM alignment file
-3. Change alignment file format from SAM to BAM
-4. Sort BAM file by read coordinate locations
-5. Filter to keep only uniquely mapping reads (this will also remove any unmapped reads)

 ### Creating Bowtie2 index